fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_fmupdate_fdssetting_pushoverridetoclient.html.markdown

 # fortimanager_fmupdate_fdssetting_pushoverridetoclient
 Enable/disable push updates, and override the default IP address and port used by FortiGuard to send antivirus and IPS push messages for clients.

+~> This resource is a sub resource for variable `push_override_to_client` of resource `fortimanager_fmupdate_fdssetting`.
+Conflict and overwrite may occur if use both of them.
+The following variables have sub resource.
+Avoid using them together, otherwise conflicts and overwrites may occur.
+`announce_ip`: `fortimanager_fmupdate_fdssetting_pushoverridetoclient_announceip`

 ## Example Usage

 ```hcl